CSA

 Pick Up

-Share will be available for pick up during the third week of each month May-Oct.
+Shares will be available for pick up on the first Friday of each month May-Oct.

 Sliding Scale

-To increase accessibility this CSA is offered on a sliding scale ($210-$390).
-We invite you to use your income as a starting point and then evaluate other circumstances affecting you access to resources to navigate to a place on the scale that feels right for you.
-If you're a higher income earner, paying what you can ensures that we can continue to offer affordable participation to all.
+Please, read completely and mindfully, and visit the link below, especially if you are new to sliding scale payment.
+To increase accessibility to folks who would otherwise be unable to participate, this CSA is offered on a sliding scale.
+We invite you to use your income as a starting point and then evaluate other circumstances affecting your access to resources to navigate to a place on the scale that feels supportive to you while balancing community need.
+If you're someone with more access to capitol, paying what you can ensures that we can continue to offer affordable participation to all.
 Thanks to Hadassah Damien for providing a helpful discussion of this topic.

 Consider paying less if you(r):